RAD51D gene

 • Women with RAD51D mutations have an increased risk for ovarian cancer.

-• Women with RAD51D mutations may have only a small increased risk for breast cancer overall, but there is a significant increase in the risk for Triple Negative Breast Cancer (TNBC).
+• Women with RAD51D mutations also have an increased risk for breast cancer.
+Studies have shown that breast cancers in women with RAD51D mutations are more likely to be Triple Negative Breast Cancer (TNBC).
 This type of breast cancer lacks estrogen and progesterone receptors, and does not express Her2.
-This type of breast cancer can be more aggressive than other types of breast cancer.
+It can be more aggressive than other types of breast cancer.

 • At this time, there are no known cancer risks for men due to mutations in RAD51D.